Does the colour of rosé matter?

 To apply this to the question in hand – rosés – it does seem that a deep pink rosé will always appear more powerful and darker flavoured than a pale salmon-coloured style, no matter what other qualities they may possess.
 Our brains wouldn’t let us have it any other way.

 Well, not, I suppose, if you happen to enjoy drinking rosé blindfolded, or from one

 of those opaque black glasses that professional tasters sometimes use to try to

 take colour and appearance out of the equation.
 Or to put it another way: tasted

 without visual prejudice, do darker-coloured rosés actually taste different to

-As one wine importer put it recently:
+As one wine importer put it:

 ‘You can make it any colour you want; right